Jake-991/bella-beat-project/README.md

-# Bellabeatproject
-This case study is part of the Google Data Analysis Certification program, aimed at providing guidance for the fitness company, Bellabeat, to optimize their product offerings and marketing strategies.
-Bellabeat Data Analysis Case Study
+# 🌿 Bellabeat Smart Device Case Study

+This case study analyzes smart wellness device data to uncover trends in user behavior, including activity levels, sleep patterns, and heart rate.
+Insights are used to support Bellabeat’s strategic planning in product development and marketing.

 ## Table of Contents
 1. [Ask](#Ask)